fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 \end{equation}
 $$

-With $\sigma$ taking the value +1 for counter-clock-wise rotation and -1 for clock-wise rotations while $\theta_i$ remains always positive.
+With $\sigma$ taking the value +1 for counterclockwise rotation and -1 for clockwise rotations while $\theta_i$ remains always positive.

 So, we got rid of some complexity, at the expense of a scaling factor
 $K_{fixed}$.
-Since we have to start the algorithm with a vector of length one as the first vector to be rotated, we can pre-multiply this vector by a constant.
+Since we have to start the algorithm with a vector of length one as the first vector to be rotated, we can premultiply this vector by a constant.
 All that is involved is to set $(x_0, y_0) = (K_{fixed}, 0)=(0.6072, 0)$ and the multiplying factor is now baked into the algorithm.